denyz/FADN/README.md

 datasets/kitti/
 datasets/nuscenes/
-In a second step follow the instructions of the kitti and nuScenes websites to download and store the datasets in the created sub folders.
+In a second step follow the instructions of the KITTI and nuScenes websites to download and store the datasets in the created subfolders.

 Finally, clone this repository into the project folder using the command: